-SMART refers to criteria for setting goals and project objectives, namely that these goals are: Specific, Measurable, Attainable, Relevant, and Time-bound.
+SMART refers to a specific criteria for setting goals and project objectives.
+SMART stands for Specific, Measurable, Attainable, Relevant, and Time-bound.
 The idea is that every project goal must adhere to the SMART criteria to be effective.
 Therefore, when planning a project's objectives, each one should be:

 The goal must be quantifiable, or at least allow for measurable progress.
 In this step, you’ll choose what your progress markers or project KPIs are and how you’ll measure them.
 This might mean adopting the right tools or restructuring your KPI’s to something that you can easily monitor.
 You’ll also need to define who is in charge of measuring your progress, when these measurements will take place, and where the information will be shared.

 The goal should be realistic and based on available resources and existing constraints.
 Typical project constraints include team bandwidth, budgets, and timelines.
 Project managers should look to data from similar past projects for insight into what’s achievable this time around.

 The goal should align with other business objectives to be considered worthwhile.
 You can also break your project goal down into smaller, equally relevant goals that will keep the whole team focused.
 Be diligent about eliminating irrelevant goals and subgoals to save significant time.